kgereb/mental-health-tech/README.md

 Resources:
 - app.py is the the plotly dash app, deployed using heroku
 - clean_data.ipynb is a Jupyter Notebook, for cleaning the data downloaded from Kaggle
-- requirements.txt contains the packages needed to run the app.
+- requirements.txt contains the packages needed to run the app in a Python 3.8 virtual environement